reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 }
 ```

 The Spring Boot default configuration gives us a reply template.
 Since we are overriding the factory configuration above, the listener container factory must be provided with a `KafkaTemplate` by using `setReplyTemplate()` which is then used to send the reply.

 In the above example, we are sending the reply message to the topic "reflectoring-1".

-## Custom Records
+## Custom Messages

 Let's now look at how to send/receive a Java object.
 We'll be sending and receiving `User` objects in our example.